Everything that is hidden will unavoidably be brought into the light II

 «Your word I have hidden in my heart, that I might not sin against you» (Psalms, 119:11).

-David tells us that it is important to fill the heart with the Word, to hide the Word in our hearts instead of hiding our sins, because the Word of God is able to press all kinds of hidden and unconfessed sins out of our hearts.
-The Word of God brings health for the whole body.
+David tells us that it is important to fill the heart with the Word and to hide the Word in our hearts instead of hiding our sins, because the Word of God is able to press all kinds of hidden and unconfessed sins out of our hearts.
+The Word of God brings health to the whole body.
 And we read about it in the Book of Proverbs (4:20-22):

 «My son, give attention to my words; incline your ear to my sayings.
 Do not let them depart from your eyes; keep them in the midst of your heart; for they are life to those who find them, and health to all their flesh.»